-You'll find (slightly) fewer tourists here than at Wat Phra Kaew, but Wat Pho is our personal fave among Bangkok's biggest temples.
-In...
+You'll find (slightly) fewer tourists here than at Wat Phra Kaew, but Wat Pho is our fave among Bangkok's biggest sights.
+In fact, the...

-A crumbling shophouse that for the last 70 years has been churning Bangkok’s most famous coconut ice cream (a refreshing palate cleanser...
+A crumbling shophouse that for the last 70 years has been churning out some of Bangkok’s most famous coconut ice cream – in our opinion,...